Anup-raj2002/portfolio/README.md

 ## 🧑‍🎓 About Me

-I’m a **third-year B.Tech CSE student** passionate about full-stack web development with hands-on experience in building robust and scalable web apps.
+I’m a **fourth-year B.Tech CSE student** passionate about full-stack web development with hands-on experience in building robust and scalable web apps.
 I’ve actively participated in hackathons and internships where I worked with cutting-edge technologies and real-world deployment strategies.

 ---